 Gonzales Jambalaya Festival moving to new location for 2025 celebration

-GONZALES - The Jambalaya Festival will be occupying a new venue starting next year.
+GONZALES - The Jambalaya Festival will be at a new venue starting next year.

-"After decades of hosting successful festivals in heart of Gonzales, on S. Irma Blvd, the time has come to consider a move for the Jambalaya Festival," said festival organizers in a social post Tuesday morning.
+"After decades of hosting successful festivals in the heart of Gonzales, on South Irma Boulevard, the time has come to consider a move for the Jambalaya Festival," festival organizers said in a social post made Tuesday morning.

+Still, Marchand said he is hopeful for the future festivals at Lamar Dixon.

+"It won't be convenient for me to get there so easily, but I think all in all, it's going to be the best thing for the City of Gonzales," he said.

-The next Jambalaya Festival will be held starting May 23 through 25 at its new location.
+The next Jambalaya Festival will be held May 23 through 25 at the new location.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.